patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/upgrade.md

 ## Get help

 If you need support as you upgrade, the PatternFly team is here to help!

-Reach out to us on [Slack](https://join.slack.com/t/patternfly/shared_invite/zt-1npmqswgk-bF2R1E2rglV8jz5DNTezMQ) or ask a question on our [GitHub discussion board](https://github.com/orgs/patternfly/discussions).
-We'll always do our best to answer your questions and connect you with the right people quickly.
+Don't hesitate to reach out to us on [Slack](https://join.slack.com/t/patternfly/shared_invite/zt-1npmqswgk-bF2R1E2rglV8jz5DNTezMQ) or ask a question on [our GitHub discussion board](https://github.com/orgs/patternfly/discussions).
+Since this upgrade includes significant visual changes, please contact us if you have a question about styles or if you think something looks wrong in your UI.
+We'll always do our best to answer your questions, double-check your work, and connect you with the right people quickly.

 ## How to upgrade